- Hip Pain

 If a hip problem is not corrected, long term pain management is required.
 Hip surgery, hip replacement surgery and hip resurfacing are often recommended to patients to help stop the pain.
 Hip surgery can be traumatic and is followed by months or recovery.

-Hip Stem cell therapy, Lipogems® adipose tissue transfer and Platelet Rich Plasma (PRP) treatment provide a non-surgical option for people with hip pain.
+Hip Stem cell therapy, Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP) provide a non-surgical option for people with hip pain.
 The treatments are minimally invasive, can decrease inflammation, stop the progression of arthritic damage and repair joint cartilage.
 The recovery time is also much shorter than with surgery.

 This day case treatment is exclusively offered to our patients.
 It uses pioneering technology using your body’s own adipose (fat) cells to treat pain and inflammation with MFAT Injections.
 Injections using MFAT Injections are minimally invasive and are carried out under ultrasound guidance.
 Altogether the procedure takes about an hour to perform with a minimal recovery time.
 As well as being a potential alternative to surgery, MFAT Injections can also aid post-surgery recovery.